Costco: Food service

+In a July 2024 interview, CEO Ron Vachris reiterated Costco's commitment to the US$1.50 price point for the hot dog combo and promised that the price would not rise on his watch.

-As of June 2022, cheese or pepperoni pizza (along with pre-ordering of full pizzas to take home), chicken bakes, ice cream (vanilla), ice cream sundae (vanilla, with very berry or chocolate sauce toppings), fruit smoothies, latte freeze (without chocolate), mocha freeze (with chocolate), and twisted churros (in select stores) are offered at all United States locations.
+As of April 2024, cheese or pepperoni pizza (along with pre-ordering of full pizzas to take home), chicken bakes, ice cream (vanilla, chocolate, or twist), ice cream sundae, fruit smoothies, latte freeze (without chocolate), mocha freeze (with chocolate), and chocolate chunk cookies (replacement of twisted churros) are offered at all United States locations.
 Some food court items are only available in certain countries.
-For example, the bulgogi bake and mango boba tea are only available in Australia, Taiwan, Korea, and Japan; poutine is available in Canada and France.
+For example, the bulgogi bake and mango boba tea are only available in Australia, Taiwan, South Korea, and Japan; poutine is available in Canada and France.
 There are, however, temporary menu items available exclusively in several countries, like the pastor taco-topped pizzas in Mexico.

 Due to slow sales, in 2009, the pretzel was replaced by the churro.
-In April 2013, Pepsi replaced all Coca-Cola fountain drinks at U.S. locations because Coke had raised its prices; this helped keep the hot dog combo with soda at its original US$1.50 price.
+In April 2013, Pepsi replaced all Coca-Cola fountain drinks sold at US locations because Coke had raised its prices; this helped keep the hot dog combo with soda at its original US$1.50 price; however, in late 2024, it was reported that Costco would be reverting to Coca-Cola products in early 2025.
+Warehouses began the transition in July 2025.

-In select Costco food courts, Costco was selling cheeseburgers for a limited time to experiment sales.
-The cheeseburger was not successful, and never spread to more than a few locations.
+Costco started selling a cheeseburger with a 1/3 lb patty at select stores across Western Washington and Southern California in mid-2017 as a test item, with comparisons drawn to those of Shake Shack.
+The cheeseburger was not successful; its availability only spread to around a dozen locations before it was discontinued in 2020.
+Diced onion was discontinued in March 2020 but returned as a topping in May 2023.

 Costco credit card

-On April 1, 2016, in US, Citigroup became the exclusive issuer of Costco's branded credit cards.
-Prior to that, Costco credit cards had been issued by American Express since 2001, and Costco accepted only American Express cards for credit transactions.
+On April 1, 2016, in the US, Citigroup became the exclusive issuer of Costco's branded credit cards.
+Before that, Costco credit cards had been issued by American Express since 2001, and Costco accepted only American Express cards for credit transactions.
 After the switch of its co-branded cards to Citi, Costco ceased accepting AmEx and began exclusively accepting Visa.
 AmEx cited the reason for the split that Costco was asking for lower transaction fees than AmEx was willing to grant.
 In Canada, Costco ended its AmEx relationship in 2014, and starting in 2015, it partnered with Capital One Mastercard for branded credit cards.
 In 2020, Capital One announced it would be ending the partnership in late 2021.
 It was announced that beginning in March 2022, Costco will begin a partnership with CIBC Mastercard.
 Costco branded credit cards from both issuers also serve as alternate Costco membership cards, with a customized reverse side containing membership info.